2004–05 National Twenty20 Cup

-The 2004–05 ABN-AMRO Twenty-20 Cup was the first edition of the ABN-AMRO Twenty-20 Cup, a domestic Twenty20 tournament in Pakistan.
+The 2004–05 ABN-AMRO Twenty-20 Cup was the first edition of the ABN-AMRO Twenty-20 Cup, a domestic Twenty20 tournament in Pakistan sponsored by ABN AMRO bank.
 It was held from 25 to 30 April 2005 in Lahore.
 The Faisalabad Wolves won the tournament by defeating the Karachi Dolphins in the final.
-As the winners, the Faisalabad Wolves were invited to compete in the International 20:20 Club Championship in September 2005, which they won.
+As the winners, the Faisalabad Wolves were invited to compete in the International 20:20 Club Championship, hosted by Leicestershire County Cricket Club in England, in September 2005, which they also won.

 This was the first Twenty20 tournament in the country, after the introduction of the Twenty20 format in 2003.
 It was huge success with the final having an attendance of 30,000.
 It helped increase the popularity of cricket in Pakistan and became an annual tournament.

 The tournament also involved a match-throwing incident with Sialkot Stallions captain Shoaib Malik.

 Format

 The eleven teams are divided into three groups: Groups A and B with four teams each and Group C with three.
 Each team plays a single round-robin tournament and the top team from each group, determined by a point system, advances to the triangular series.
 The triangular series is another round-robin tournament where the top two teams advance to the final.

 The position of the teams in the points table is determined by: